potlitel/DjangoTailwindcssTemplate/README.md

 docker build -t tailwindsccs:latest .
 ```

-Note that strapicatbookstore is the name of the image, and using :1.1 can be anything like an example docker build -t strapicatbookstore:1.1 .
+Note that tailwindsccs is the name of the image, and using :latest can be anything like an example docker build -t tailwindsccs:latest .

 This will create an image called tailwindsccs and be version latest